 The New Jersey Department of Human Services’ Division of the Deaf and Hard of Hearing (DDHH) in partnership with The College of New Jersey’s School of Education’s Center for Sensory and Complex Disabilities (CSCD) is excited to announce their continued partnership through The Campaign for Language and Literacy Excellence (CLLE).
 CLLE is a statewide initiative focusing on the promotion of early language and literacy development in young deaf, hard of hearing and deafblind children.
 CLLE continues to expand collaborative partnerships with agencies and higher education institutions invested and working to also address this need.

-Family Matters Project: To establish a combination of family directed activities that will address both ASL language immersion and literacy promotion.
+A combination of family directed activities that will address both ASL language immersion and literacy promotion will be organized and hosted by The Campaign for Language & Literacy Excellence.
 Family directed activities will include Family Language Immersion Opportunities, the Early Literacy Project and the Certificate for Parent Literacy Support Coaches.

 Family Language Immersion Opportunities will provide families with young deaf, hard of hearing and deafblind children activities that promote visual communication, infuse ASL into early childhood developmental activities, Deaf culture learning opportunities as well as the opportunity to connect and network with other families.
 These opportunities will be provided across the state of New Jersey to expand outreach efforts from NJ DDHH and CLLE.